tuespetre/dnx-watch-iis/README.md

 In the configuration manager, go to the `system.applicationHost/applicationPools` sections and click the button to open the collection editor for `environmentVariables` under `applicationPoolDefaults`.

 <blockquote><strong>Note:</strong> If you are not running Windows 10 and thus do not have IIS 10, you cannot set the environment variables for the application pool.
-You may instead set these up as system environment variables.</blockquote>
+You may instead set these up as system environment variables.
+Setting the <code>%DNX_PATH%</code> variable as an environment variable under the <code>httpPlatform</code> configuration section does not work.</blockquote>

 <img src="https://github.com/tuespetre/dnx-watch-iis/blob/master/7-env-variables-option.png" />